jankidepala/Typescript-deep-dive/README.md

 ---------------------------------------------
 SORT
 // sorting smaller to bigger, alphabetically, based on year...
+Bubble -> compare first to second item. and 2nd to 3rd

 Bubble, selection insertion - elementry and less efficient BUilt in JS Sort
 => arr.sort()

 ---------------------------------------------
 TREE
 Root